epfldata/sc-public/vector-dsl/README.md

 ## Vector Application (Steps 3 & 4)

 The project `vector-application` is the project which uses both projects `vector-interpreter` and `vector-compiler` in order to either interpret or compile the input applications.
 For interpreting the program, the program uses the Vector library in a normal manner.
-This the program produces the result of computation whenever it is executed.
+This way the program produces the result of computation whenever it is executed.
 For compiling the program, we use the polymorphic embedding approach to lift the program.
 However, as we need operations over `Seq` and `Int`, the `VectorDSL` should mix-in the corresponding deep interfaces (`IntOps` and `SeqOps`).
-Then, we invoke the `compile` method of `VectorCompiler` over the lifted program.
+Then, we pass the lifted program to the `compile` method of `VectorCompiler`.
 This will generate a Scala program out of this program in the `generator-out` folder.

-`Example1` file shows the interpretation under the name `Example1Shallow` and the compilation under the name `Example1Deep`. [`Step3`](https://github.com/epfldata/sc-examples/tree/master/vector-dsl/step-3) shows how we implemented this example.
+`Example1` file shows the interpretation under the name `Example1Shallow` and the compilation under the name `Example1Deep`. [`Step3`](step-3) shows how we implemented this example.

 An alternative for compiling a program would be to write the program as we write in the shallow interface, and use Yin-Yang to lift it to the corresponding deep program.
 The shallow program is written inside the `dsl` macro.
 This macro uses Yin-Yang in order to convert the block inside it into the corresponding block in the deep embedding interface.
-This process is done in [`Step4`](https://github.com/epfldata/sc-examples/tree/master/vector-dsl/step-4).
+This process is done in [`Step4`](step-4).

 ## Vector Optimization (Steps 5 & 6)